 Strategic Diversity: Powered by AEM-Cube

 Strategy, growth, and innovation are team sports, not solo ventures.
 Complex undertakings like these require a variety of ideas, mindsets, and areas of expertise to achieve results.
 This required variety doesn’t rest within the mind or experiences of an individual.
 Groups, organizations, and even groups of organizations have a much better chance of designing the complex solutions needed to address complex challenges.
 We call this kind of diversity, which encompasses individuals with different cognitive approaches, strategic diversity.

 In partnership with our colleagues at Human Insight, Ltd., we can measure strategic diversity at the individual, team, and organization levels using an assessment tool called the AEM-Cube ™.
 The acronym “AEM” is derived from the methodology’s three core dimensions – Attachment, Exploration, and Management of Complexity.
-The ‘Cube’ in the name refers to the fact that these dimensions can be portrayed in a three-dimensional space.
+The ‘Cube’ in the name refers to the fact that these dimensions can be portrayed in three-dimensional space- showing how a team could be interacting with each other.
+The assessment can also help an individual learn more about themselves and how they interact with others when placed in a team environment.

-Individuals and teams charged with growth transformation challenges as well as those working on strategy design and execution can benefit greatly from a Strategic Diversity Assessment: organizational and political leaders, and teams, management and executive teams, teams involved with mergers and acquisitions, boards of directors, and teams of public officials designing or executing complex collaborations.
-Many organizations find an enterprise-wide assessment helpful.
+Individuals and teams charged with growth transformation challenges as well as those working on strategy design and execution can benefit greatly from a Strategic Diversity Assessment.
+The results show that a more diverse team gets better results.
+This assessment gives leadership and team members the assessment they need to make changes that can improve the outcome.
+Strategic Diversity Assessment is used by organizational and political leaders, and teams, management and executive teams, teams involved with mergers and acquisitions, boards of directors, and teams of public officials designing or executing complex collaborations.
+Organizations also find an enterprise-wide assessment helpful.

 Attachment: this dimension of the AEM-Cube focuses on our attachment to people and things.
 All of us are attached to both, but each of us is usually more attached to one or the other – those with whom we get things done (people) or how we do what needs to get done (tools, technologies, subject matter expertise, etc.)